How Long Should TikToks & Reels Be? (Analyzing 2,000 Creator Videos)

 For example, the creator below went viral by demonstrating how $5 wire baskets from Target and craft deli papers from Amazon can replace paper plates.

 These videos tackle specific pain points and offer quick, actionable solutions that viewers can immediately apply.
-Much like life hack videos, they are are prime for saving and sharing.
+Much like life hack videos, they are prime for saving and sharing.

 Polls are an effective way to engage viewers as they have a built-in hook.